eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 #### Setting Up `backend.tf`

-Navigate to the directory `03-Implementing-Remote-state-management`.
+Navigate to the directory `labs/03-Implementing-Remote-state-management`.

-Inside, you will find both the `01start` and `00start` subdirectories.
+Inside, you will find both the `00start` and `01start` subdirectories.

 **Prepare the Backend**:
 Before configuring your remote backend, proceed to the `00start` subdirectory.
 Here, execute the following Terraform commands to create a storage account that will house your state file: